-The FTM Periareolar Surgery Technique (also called the ‘donut’ or ‘circumareolar’ technique) is a chest masculinization surgery technique.
+The periareolar procedure technique (also called the ‘donut’ or ‘circumareolar’ technique) is a technique for chest reconstruction top surgery.
 This technique allows for an intermediate amount of skin removal by using incisions that run in a circular fashion around each areola.

-The procedure involves a donut shape of skin removal around the areola.
-This is performed by marking the areola down to a more masculine size (about 22 mm in diameter), and then marking an outer circle of skin to be excised.
-The outermost layer of the skin (the epidermis, plus a very superficial portion of the dermis) is removed.
-Then, through this layer of tissue, the surgeon makes an incision and then works beneath the layers of the skin to remove the breast tissue.
+The periareolar technique involves a donut shape of skin removal around the areola.
+This is performed by making the areola smaller (about 22 mm in diameter, which is similar to the areola size for cisgender men), and then marking an outer circle of skin which will be removed.
+The outermost layer of the skin is removed.
+Through this layer of tissue, the surgeon makes an incision and works beneath the layers of the skin to remove the chest tissue.

-After the breast tissue has been removed, the surgeon performs a stitch called a “purse string” stitch to bring the outer circle down to the diameter of the inner circle.
-Sometimes, this has the downside of creating a pleating affect, oftentimes called a sunburst or a ripple pattern around the area left because of the mismatch between a large circle and a small circle.
+After the chest tissue has been removed, the surgeon performs a “purse string” stitch to bring the outer circle down to the diameter of the inner circle.
+Sometimes, this has the downside of creating a pleating affect, oftentimes called a sunburst or a ripple pattern around the nipple because of the mismatch between a large circle and a small circle.
 Most of the time, these ripples diminish or disappear completely in the weeks and months that follow surgery.

-This procedure depends on a relatively narrow margin of error with regards to the health of the layer of fat on the tissue that is left beneath the skin.
-Achieving a perfectly uniform thickness across the entire chest can be a challenge even for the most capable of surgeons.
-Therefore, it is not uncommon for there to be some very subtle undulations in the surface contour of the chest with this procedure.
-Although these minor irregularities can happen with any procedure, they are less common with the Double Incision procedure.
+.
+Achieving a perfectly uniform thickness across the entire chest can be a challenge even for the most capable of surgeons with this procedure.
+Therefore, it is not uncommon for there to be some very subtle ripples in the surface contour of the chest with this procedure.
+Although these minor irregularities can happen with any procedure, they are more common with the periareolar procedure, as compared to the double incision procedure.

 We can never be 100% sure of how skin is going to react to any procedure, but there are parameters which can help you and your surgeon determine which procedure is the right one for you.